edocbuhtig/secure-rest-api-jwt/README.md

 Clone and run `npm install`

-### IMP: Never share or publish private.key to rest of the world,mine is masked
+ - IMP: Never share or publish private.key to rest of the world, replace mine which is just a placeholder